 What Do We Use?

 We choose the best platform for the job.
-There is no great once size fits all solution when it comes to web development.
+There is no great one-size-fits all solution when it comes to web development.

 For the most basic requirements we recommend Squarespace.
 It’s $18 per month, it’s easy to use and doesn’t require any maintenance.

-For Medium to Large companies looking for more advanced functionality, we recommend the HubSpot COS.
-It’s fast, powerful & integrates with countless 3rd party solutions.
+For medium to large companies looking for more advanced functionality, we recommend the HubSpot COS.
+It’s fast, powerful, and integrates with countless 3rd party solutions.